Co-founder and CEO

-Richard is focussed on the delivery of projects.
+Richard is focussed on the delivery of projects, people and corporate strategy at Stories.

 Richard is a chartered planning and development surveyor (MRICS) and holds a masters in Engineering from Sidney Sussex College, Cambridge and a Property Law & Valuation degree from Cass Business School.